algobulls/algobulls_help_site/docs/member/Books/fundbook.md

 * `Timestamp` - Time of Transaction.
 * `Category` - Nature of  Transaction.
 * `Particulars` - Details of Transaction (No. of minutes usage)
-* `Debit` -  Amount if Debit on the date of transaction.
+* `Debit` -  Amount Debited on the date of transaction.
-* `Credit` - Amount if Credit on the date of transaction.
+* `Credit` - Amount Credited on the date of transaction.
 * `Net` - Net Debit or Credit as on date.

 ## A look at the toolbar